Updated on June 5 at 2:40 p.m. ET

 - 2016 House election: +18.93 Meehan

 Meehan announced in January that he wouldn’t run for a fifth term following the revelation that he settled a claim of sexual harassment made against him by a former staffer.
 The House Ethics Committee—a panel of which Meehan was a member—had already begun an investigation, and the congressman acknowledged that he had developed a deep affection for the woman while denying improper behavior.
+Meehan resigned on April 27 and said he repaid $39,000 in taxpayer money used to settle the harassment claim.
 His departure opens up a strong pick-up opportunity for Democrats in what was already a competitive district.

 Tom Rooney, Florida 17th district